idbentley/lighthouse-lectures/flex-w11d2-full-w5d2-database-design/README.md

 ### Data Types

 - Each field in a table **must** have a data type defined for it
+- Important to choose the smallest useful datatype for a column
+- Each record in a table has a fixed size determined by the data types of each column
 - The data type tells the database how much room to set aside to store the value _and_ allows the database to perform type validation on data before insertion (to protect the data integrity of the table)
 - Choosing the perfect data type is less of a concern nowadays because memory is now comparably cheap